-While France is the world’s leading tourist destination, it is also attracting more and more foreign students, becoming the third most popular destination in the world for foreign students and the first non-English-speaking destination.
-While Anglo-Saxon universities are not lacking in appeal, France manages to attract students through low tuition fees and quality education for foreign students.
-For example, France welcomed 246,000 students in 2011, representing 12% of the total students in France.
+France is the world’s leading tourist destination, it is also attracting more and more foreign students, with over 400,000 foreign students.
+France now welcomes as many or more foreign students than before the Covid-19 global health crisis.
+While Anglo-Saxon universities are not lacking in attractiveness, France succeeds in attracting students through low tuition fees and quality education for foreign students.
+Why does France attract international students?

-To come to study in France, it is essential to first take out Schengen visa insurance or long-stay visa insurance that will be useful to you during your visa formalities.
-If you are a foreign student and would like to study in France, you can request a quick and free quote for your insurance in France on the Mondassur website.
+to take out Schengen visa insurance or long-stay visa insurance beforehand, which will help you with visa formalities.
+If you are a foreign student and wish to study in France, you can request a quick and free quote for your insurance in France on the Mondassur website.